At Do Speed Test, the provider of the best broadband internet speed checking tool, one question often arised – why India has slow internet speed?

 Indian officials are investigating the reasons for slow internet speed in India and have already submitted a comprehensive report to Prime Minister Modi.
 They have asked for more time to conduct further analysis to find out more about this issue.

-Akamai’s State of the Internet report finds that India is ranked 115th in the world when it comes to internet speed, with an average internet speed of just 2 Mbps.
+Akamai’s State of the Internet report finds that India is at 115th rank in the world with an average internet speed of just 2 Mbps.
 This is actually the lowest average internet speed in the Asia-Pacific region.

 Indeed the peak connection speed in India is just 14 Mbps and only 1 percent of the nation’s internet users have access to internet speeds of 10 Mbps or more.
 This is not a pretty picture by any stretch of imagination.

-Bharti Airtel is the leading provider of 4G broadband in India.
+Bharti Airtel is a leading provider of 4G broadband in India.
 The company has a network already in Bangalore, Pune and Kolkata.
-The company claims to deliver an average download speed of 40 Mbps on USB dongles.
+It claims to deliver an average download speed of 40 Mbps on USB dongles.
 Theoretically, the average internet speed delivered by Airtel 4G is 100 Mbps.

-3G has been one of the culprits in India, it never really caught the nation’s imagination as it was supposed to.
+3G has been one of the culprits in India.
+It is highest connection adopted in India.
 Even today, less than 160 million mobile devices in the country have 3G on them.

-But the Government of India under Prime Minister Narendra Modi already has big plans.
-Already, the Indian government is holding discussions with a number of parties, including tech majors such as Google and countries like Israel to introduce high speed internet in India.
-Also, the government of India has certainly helped with initiatives such as Digital India, which aims to take internet to the poorest and most disadvantaged communities in the country.
-Indeed, through the Digital India program, the Indian government aims to make available to Indians electronically by making the country digitally empowered in the field of technology with improved online infrastructure.
+But, the Government of India under Prime Minister Narendra Modi already has big plans.
+Already, the government is holding discussions with a number of parties, including tech majors such as Google and countries like Israel to introduce high speed internet in India.

 The Indian government is seeking a tie-up with Israel to introduce 5G in India.
-The government is also holding discussions with Google Fiber to introduce high speed internet of download speeds of up to 10 Mbps at rock bottom prices in the country.
+It’s also interacting with Google Fiber to introduce high speed internet of download speeds up to 10 Mbps at ground prices in the country.